-Storage and bandwidth is relatively expensive with IBM Cloud Video.
+Storage and bandwidth are relatively expensive with IBM Cloud Video.
 The Silver Plan ($99/month) includes just 100 viewer hours and 1 TB storage.
 The Gold plan includes 2,000 viewer hours and 2 TB of storage, and the Platinum plan includes 5,000 viewer hours and 5 TB video storage.

 As we can see from the above, IBM Cloud Video is relatively expensive.
 Accessing professional-grade features like white-label service requires paying at least $999/month, while a decent amount of viewer hours costs $499/month.

 The third platform we’ll examine is Vimeo Live.
-Ever since acquiring Livestream in September 2017, Vimeo has been offering live streaming in addition to their VOD (Video On-Demand) platform.
+Ever since acquiring Livestream in September 2017, Vimeo has been offering live streaming in addition to their VOD (Video-On-Demand) platform.
 Here are the features that Vimeo Live offers to those looking for church live streaming solutions.